jamiemkass/sdm-pkg-plurality-tutorials/README.md

 ## Data used in vignettes

 All the data used in the vignettes are downloaded within the code, with one exception: the `occCiteData` object containing moose occurrences in the climate change vignette.
 Acquiring the `occCiteData` object requires signing into GBIF, so these data are provided with the vignettes.
-In the invasive species vignette, users can choose to download the IUCN Red List expert range map shapefile ([available for download here](https://www.iucnredlist.org/species/70204120/70204139)) to inform the native range, but as this data has sharing restrictions, the vignette includes a workaround using political boundaries.
+In the invasive species vignette, users can choose to download the IUCN Red List expert range map shapefile ([available for download here with sign-in](https://www.iucnredlist.org/species/70204120/70204139)) to inform the native range, but as this data has sharing restrictions, the vignette includes a workaround using political boundaries.

 ## Code formatting

-Since the vignettes use several R packages for SDMs, to avoid confusion all functions are explicitly specified using the `package_name::function()` format.
+Since the vignettes use several R packages for SDMs, to avoid confusion, all functions are explicitly specified using the `package_name::function()` format.
 For example:

 ```r
 geodata::sp_occurrence(genus = "Homo",
                        species = "habilis")
 ```

 This syntax avoids a conflict if another package has a function with the same name.
-In a few cases, we directly imported the package with `library()` to simplify the code, e.g. `library(ggplot2)`.
+In a few cases, we directly imported the package with `library()` to simplify the code, e.g., `library(ggplot2)`.

 Many functions used in the vignettes are verbose and print useful and informative messages.
 These messages have been silenced to produce a more concise output, but they will be displayed if you run the code interactively.

-When executing the code interactively, each chunk should be executed in full by clicking the `Run Current Chunk` button and not by running one command at a time, especially for chucks including plotting functions.
+When executing the code interactively, each chunk should be executed in full by clicking the `Run Current Chunk` button and not by running one command at a time, especially for chunks that include plotting functions.

 ## Spatial data

-Some SDM related packages use `terra` objects, while others still use `raster` objects though this package is soon to be deprecated.
+Some of these packages use `terra` objects, while others still use `raster` objects, though this package is soon to be deprecated.
 We will update vignettes when packages make the switch to `terra`.
 We named environmental rasters with the notation `envs_terra` and `envs_raster` to reduce confusion and specify which format is needed by each package.

 ## Install packages